JavonDavis/Android-View-Controller/README.md

 The two boolean parameters before the animators specify whether the controller should use the default listener or not, and whether it should loop around when the ArrayList has been exhausted or not.

 If you would like to use a custom animation, your class will need to extend the ControllerAnimator class in the library.
-This class extends the Animation class and also implements the AnimationListener interface, so certain helper methods are will be available.See below for an example
+This class extends the Animation class and also implements the AnimationListener interface, so certain helper methods will be available.See below for an example

 ```Java
 class ShakeAnimator extends ControllerAnimator